astrogeeksagar/content/files/en-us/learn/javascript/asynchronous/index.md

 >
 > #### Looking to become a front-end web developer?
 >
-> We have put together a course that includes all the essential information you need to
+>We've crafted a comprehensive course covering all the vital information necessary for you to achieve your goal."
-> work towards your goal.
 >
 > [**Get started**](/en-US/docs/Learn/Front-end_web_developer)